RatesniffersRATESNIFFERS

 What is a home loan cashback?

-A cashback is a one-off cash payment a lender gives you for taking out or refinancing a home loan, usually paid within a month or two of settlement.
-As of 8 July 2026, Ratesniffers is tracking cashback offers from $2,000 to $4,000 across 5 lenders.
-It is a marketing incentive, so the real question is whether the cashback beats a sharper rate over the life of the loan.
+A cashback is a one-off payment a lender gives you for taking out or refinancing a home loan, usually paid within two months of settlement.
+As of 18 August 2026, verified cash offers range from $1,500 to $3,000 across 7 lenders.
+The real question is whether the cashback beats a sharper rate over the life of the loan.

 Which lenders offer cashback right now?